How Do You Solve a Problem Like Camilla?

-"How Do You Solve a Problem Like Camilla?" is an episode of the 2009 documentary drama The Queen which aired on Channel 4.
-The episode centres on Queen Elizabeth II's understanding of Charles and Camilla's relationship.
+"How Do You Solve a Problem Like Camilla?" is an episode of the 2009 documentary drama The Queen which aired on Channel 4 in the United Kingdom.
+The episode centres on Queen Elizabeth II's understanding of her son Charles's relationship with Camilla Parker Bowles.

 Summary

 The Queen (Diana Quick) is having a difficult time accepting Camilla Parker Bowles (Joanna Van Gyseghem) into the royal family.
 Prince Charles (Martin Turner) however declares the relationship with Camilla as non-negotiable.
 With time, the Queen accepts their relationship and marriage.